BJHProject/GeneralAPP/replit.md

 The frontend is built with Next.js 14+ (App Router), utilizing Radix UI primitives and shadcn/ui for components, styled with Tailwind CSS.
 It features a tab-based interface for different generation modes, modal authentication, and real-time UI updates.
 Content is categorized into "recent" (temporary) and "saved" (permanent) galleries.

+**Global Header**: A persistent navigation header renders on every page via the root layout, displaying the Sexify.app logo, Home link, user authentication status, credit balance, and user menu with gallery access and sign-out options.

+**Generation Buttons**: All generation action buttons (Image, Video, Editor) display credit costs inline with the action label using consistent formatting: "Generate [Type] (X,XXX credits ◇)" with a white diamond icon.
+This provides immediate cost transparency without requiring separate cost displays.

-**Past Generations Gallery**: Displays up to 20 recent images chronologically with custom action icons always visible at the bottom right of each image.
+**Past Generations Gallery**: Displays up to 20 recent images chronologically in fixed 2:3 aspect ratio frames with custom action icons always visible at the bottom right of each image.
+All images use object-contain positioning with blurry colorful backgrounds (using the image's own colors with 60px blur at 60% opacity) to elegantly fill empty space for non-portrait images.
 The heart icon (white outline for unsaved, pink filled for saved, turns pink on hover) allows quick saving to the permanent gallery.
 The resize icon (28px × 28px) enables fullscreen viewing.
 Icons use transparent backgrounds and are 30% smaller than original size for cleaner appearance.

+**Saved Images Gallery**: Uses the same 2:3 aspect ratio frames with blurry backgrounds as Past Generations, ensuring consistent presentation across all galleries.

 **Image Detail View**: Clicking any generated image navigates to a dedicated detail page (`/image/[id]`) with a sidebar layout optimized for 1080p desktop displays.
 Desktop layout features a 420px left sidebar with prompts, metadata, and action buttons, with the image displayed on the right side.
 The image includes a resize button (28px × 28px) at the bottom right corner for fullscreen viewing on both desktop and mobile.
 Mobile layout stacks vertically with sidebar shown below the image.